Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Numerical simulations - Linear and nonlinear regime

-\Figref{fig20} is at the same Froude as \figref{fig19} but for density ratio one hundred times that of air-water.
-We recall that even at these elevated value of $\delta$, the Reynolds stress for the fastest growing mode in \figref{fig16a} retains a strong signature at the critical layer similar to the Miles instability for air-water.
-An interesting phenomena is apparent at $t/\tau= 5.6$ (see inset of Panel (a), subpanel (e)).
+Figure \ref{fig19} is at the same Froude as figure \ref{fig18} but for density ratio one hundred times that of air-water.
+We recall that even at these elevated value of $\delta$, the Reynolds stress for the fastest growing mode in figure \ref{fig15a} retains a strong signature at the critical layer similar to the Miles instability for air-water.
+An interesting phenomena is apparent at $t/\tau= 5.6$ (see inset of Panel (a), sub-panel ($ v$)).
 A series of ripples developed on the backward face of the parent wave - some grid sensitivity is noted in their wavelengths.
-The inset to this subpanel, describes the interface at a slightly later time $t/\tau=6.5$ where the ripples are more clearly seen.
-These are reminiscent of ripples on capillary-gravity Stokes wave.
-For comparison, we have provided in panel (c), an irrotational, left to right propagating Stokes wave, computed in the limit of $\delta\rightarrow 0$ with gravity and surface-tension.
+The inset to this sub-panel, describes the interface at a slightly later time $t/\tau=6.5$ where the ripples are more clearly seen.
+These are reminiscent of ripples on capillary-gravity Stokes waves, \mgt{see fig. $2$ in \cite{hung2009formation} for the vortical structure of such ripples}.
+For comparison, we have provided in panel (c), an irrotational, left to right propagating Stokes wave \mgt{($Bo=384.615,\; Fr=0.4389$)}, computed in the limit of $\delta\rightarrow 0$ with gravity and surface-tension.
 This is a non-linear, travelling wave solution to the potential flow equations and qualitatively similar structures are seen on the Stokes wave with a marked asymmetry between the forward and the backward face.
-Qualitative similarities may be seen between panel (c) and the inset in sub-panel (e) of \figref{fig20}.
+Qualitative similarities may be seen between panel (c) and the inset in sub-panel $(v)$ of figure \ref{fig19}. \mgt{We have also compared numerical simulations for $\delta=0.01$ (figure \ref{fig18}) and for $\delta=0.1$ (figure \ref{fig19}), in the nonlinear regime upto the same value of $t/\tau_{_G}\approx 3.5$ (data not shown here).
+Here $\tau_{_G}\equiv \left(kc_i\right)^{-1}$ is the time-scale of growth of the instability (which depends on density ratio) and is distinct from $\tau = 2\pi/(kc_r)$ (as is done in figure \ref{fig18} and \ref{fig19}).
+We observe that the finite amplitude wave for $\delta=0.01$ has a far smaller steepness and exhibits tiny, ripple like structures on its surface, compared to that for $\delta=0.1$ where the finite amplitude wave is significantly steeper (slope) and displays larger amplitude ripples (upto grid precision).}